seedifferently/apidocs-v4/source/includes/_dropin.md

 ### Calculator

 <aside class="warning">
-an array of 'procedures' is required for the drop-in UI calculator to work.
+an array of `procedures` is required for the drop-in UI calculator to work.
 </aside>

 > Calculator example with minimum required options: